T9ner/payvault-sdk/README.md

 - [ ] A staging environment with **test** API keys mirrors production

-**Developer Community**
-- Join the discussion on [GitHub Discussions](https://github.com/T9ner/payvault/discussions)
-- Share your integration story — we'll highlight African developers building with PayVault
-- Translate documentation into French, Swahili, Hausa, Yoruba, or Igbo to reach more developers across the continent

 > *"The best payment infrastructure for Africa will be built by Africans, for Africans — one abstraction layer at a time."*

 ---